Get in Touch

 Course Outline

-Overview of XG5000 and LS Electric PLC Platforms
+Introduction to XG5000 and LS Electric PLC Platforms

-• Organizing project files, directories, and documentation.
+• Organizing project files, folders, and related documentation.

 Hardware Configuration and Addressing

-• Understanding device addressing and module layouts.
+• Gaining an understanding of device addressing and module layout.

 Communication Setup and Online Connection